zeeshanalipanhwar/zeeshanalipanhwar/README.md

 ### Hi there 👋

-✨ I'm a final year postgraduate student of Computer Science, and a Machine Learning Engineer at Neurog.ai.
+✨ I'm a Math. & Computer Science Teacher at Sundar STEM School.

 👯 I’m looking to collaborate on _any Computer Vision techniques to solve real-world problems_.